 In their ever-increasingly invasive attempts to counter money-laundering, governments all over the world have limited the amount of cash you can deposit or withdraw from banks, cash purchases and even how much cash you can carry.
-Know-your-customer (KYC) laws for example require banks in the United States to report any cash deposits of $10,000, or multiple transactions adding up to that amount, to the IRS.
-The customer then have to be ready to provide extensive documentation to prove where the money is coming from.2
+Know-your-customer laws for example require banks in the United States to report any cash deposits of $10,000, or multiple transactions adding up to that amount, to the IRS.
+The customers then have to be ready to provide extensive documentation to prove where the money is coming from.

-In the U.S. you also have to declare cash amounts over $10,000 you want to leave or enter the country with, otherwise you’ll face a high risk of having it all confiscated.
+In the U.S., you also have to declare cash amounts over $10,000 you want to leave or enter the country with, otherwise you’ll face a high risk of having it all confiscated.
 Many countries have similar restrictions but North Macedonia takes it a step further: to prevent “money laundering and terrorism financing” cash payments above 30,000 MKD (around €500) are banned.

 I use WeChat to pay my rent.
 I use it to pay for my utilities.
 I use it to top up my phone credit.
 I use WeChat to pay for the metro system.
 I use it to scan QR codes on the back of shared-bike schemes throughout the city.
 I use it to call cabs.

-In many countries we’re already close to the cashless society.
+In many countries, we’re already close to the cashless society.
 As we saw in the quote, WeChat is absolutely integral for many people in China and here in Sweden using cash is very rare, and many stores, restaurants and even banks have dropped cash completely.

 A short story

 Money should be acceptable, meaning that it must be usable by everyone.
-A move towards a society where you need permission to use it’s money is disastrous, which I’ll try to exemplify using a short story:
+A move towards a society where you need permission to use its money is disastrous, which I’ll try to exemplify using a short story:

 Kevin was walking home after yet another failure.
 It had only been two weeks since he was declared a leech, but it felt like an eternity.
-Those bastards were so scared of being associated with a leech, they’d cut him off quicker than if he’d been a leper.
+Those bastards were so scared of being associated with a leech, they cut him off quicker than if he’d been a leper.
 Maybe he was as contagious as one.